microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/00_Resource_Deployment/README.md

 3. Run the [PowerShell script](./deploy.ps1).
 If you have PowerShell opened to this folder run the command:
 `./deploy.ps1`
 4. You will then be prompted to login.
+5. Log in to your Azure Subscription:
+    - Verify the resources have been created (Azure Function deployment will also create an App Service Plan and Storage).
-5. Log in to your Azure Subscription, verify the resources are there, copy the host key and service endpoint in the Azure Functions
+    - Copy the app name, host key and service endpoint in the Azure Functions